testing, kafka, flink, stream-processing, quality-assurance

 Traditional unit tests that verify input-output behavior struggle with the asynchronous nature of stream processing.
 Integration tests face challenges reproducing timing-dependent bugs.
 Performance tests must account for sustained throughput over hours or days, not just peak bursts.

 The distributed nature of streaming platforms like Kafka adds another layer of complexity.
 Tests must account for network partitions, broker failures, consumer rebalancing, and exactly-once semantics.
+For details on exactly-once processing guarantees, see Exactly-Once Semantics in Kafka.
 A comprehensive testing strategy requires multiple layers, from isolated unit tests to full end-to-end validation.

 Unit Testing Stream Processors